LAVA-LAB/slurf/README.md

   `brew install python-tk`

-- Install Slurf using
+- Install SLURF using

   `python setup.py install`

-## 2. Run using a Docker container
+## 2. Run SLURF using a Docker container

 We provide a docker container.
-We assume you have docker installed (if not, see the [Docker installation guide](https://docs.docker.com/get-docker/)).
+We assume you have Docker installed (if not, see the [Docker installation guide](https://docs.docker.com/get-docker/)).
 Then, run:

 ```
 docker pull thombadings/slurf:cav22